Are you sure you want to log out?

 Apply OTC creams around your vulva to minimize itching that can lead to cuts and scrapes, as these will allow the spread of more germs.

-Again, see your doctor first to avoid misdiagnosis.
+Again, see your doctor first to avoid misdiagnosis and for proper treatment.
 Some bacteria are resistant to certain antibiotics.

-For mild cases, the doctor might prescribe a one to three day-regimen of the listed medications above or other prescription medication.
+For mild cases, the doctor might prescribe a 1-3 day-regimen of the listed medications above or other prescription medication.
 Make sure to finish them all even after your symptoms go away.

 In severe and complicated cases, you may have to take long-term medication that lasts for weeks and in larger doses.